-- Please visit our Applications page for more information.
+- Please visit our Contracts page for more information.

 - Housing during University closures: Residence halls traditionally close during Thanksgiving, Winter, and Spring breaks.
 In order to accommodate primarily international and out of state students, we provide housing during closures for those who cannot go home.
 Since the university is officially closed, only minimal services are provided during these times (i.e. no meal service and only emergency staffing.)
 Please indicate your request for this special housing on the personal preference form.

-- The Community Housing Office can help EAP students find and apply for privately-owned accommodations in the community.
+- The Community Housing Services can help EAP students find and apply for privately-owned accommodations in the community.

 - Tips for International Students Interested in Privately-owned Accommodations in the Community